 You will fall in love with the Barossa Valley, just as much as we have over the years of visiting.
 Now, which Barossa Valley accommodation will you choose for your next Barossa Valley getaway?

-How many days should you allow to visit the region?
-At least a minimum of 4 days, ideally a week.
+How many days should you allow to visit the Barossa Valley?

-We share with you some of the top Barossa Valley Winery Accommodation in the following locations:
+We share with you some of the best accommodation in the Barossa Valley:

 Address: 373 Stonewell Road Tanunda

 “We thought we had landed in paradise” latest guest review of the Stonewall Cottages

 Just 4 km from the town of Tanunda, Stonewell Cottages are located in 103 acres of vineyards and boast waterfront boutique luxury accommodation.

 Stonewell Vineyards produce Shiraz, Cabernet Sauvignon, Cabernet Franc, Tempranillo and Grenache on its 75 acres.

 The accommodation is made up of two spa suites – Haven 1 and Haven 2 and two cottages – Hideaway and Cupid’s.

 Local produce so that you can prepare your own breakfasts daily